JuliaLang/julia/doc/src/manual/types.md

 The compilers for many languages have an internal union construct for reasoning about types; Julia simply exposes it to the programmer.
-The Julia compiler is able to generate efficient code in the presence of `Union` types with a small number of types[^smallunion], by generating specialized code in separate branches for each possible type.
+The Julia compiler is able to generate efficient code in the presence of `Union` types with a small number of types [^1], by generating specialized code in separate branches for each possible type.

-[^smallunion]: "Small" is defined by the `MAX_UNION_SPLITTING` constant, which is currently set to 4.

 A particularly useful case of a `Union` type is `Union{T, Nothing}`, where `T` can be any type and [`Nothing`](@ref) is the singleton type whose only instance is the object `nothing`.
 This pattern